EddyLuten/bhreia.com/docs/deities/dhoutr.md

 ---
 # Dhoutr

 God of death, constructed by [[brother]] from his own body.
-Ruler of the internal plane of darkness.
+Ruler of the Internal Plane of Darkness.

 **Pronunciation:** dow-ter